Keiser-sci/keiser-sci.github.io/index.md

 ## Latest News

-- Together with Céline Cohen and Philippe Thomen, I am organizing the plenary days of the GDR Microfluidics and Nanofluidics.
-This 2-day conference will be held in Nice (Hôtel Le Saint-Paul) on November 18-19, 2024. **Registration is free but mandatory on the** [conference website](https://gdr-mnf-2024.sciencesconf.org)!

 - PhD opportunities are available, you can consult them [here](https://keiser-sci.github.io/opportunities).

+- Together with Baptiste Blanc (Univ.
+Côte d'Azur), Rudy Valette and Romain Castellani (Mines Paris PSL), we will organize the fourth edition of the international conference "Fluids and Complexity", in December 2025 in Nice.
+Stay tuned for more information concerning registration. **See the [program](https://fcomplexity3.sciencesconf.org/)of the last edition organized in 2023 !**

+- Together with Céline Cohen and Philippe Thomen, we have organized the plenary days of the GDR Microfluidics and Nanofluidics.
+This 2-day conference was held in Nice (Hôtel Le Saint-Paul) on November 18-19, 2024. **We had 100 participants, from more than 20 labs in France** , see the [conference website](https://gdr-mnf-2024.sciencesconf.org)!

 ## Recent Publications